modscripps/mixsea/CONTRIBUTING.rst

   doc build.
 This approach means that code examples will always be up to date, but it does make the doc building a bit more complex

-..  - Our API documentation in ``doc/api.rst`` houses the auto-generated documentation from the docstrings.
-For classes, there are a few subtleties around controlling which methods and attributes have pages auto-generated.
+- The documentation includes jupyer notebooks via the `nbsphinx <https://nbsphinx.readthedocs.io>`__ exension.
+Make sure to clean all notebook output before adding and committing changes, this removes any images and other output and makes diffs much more easy to read.

-..
-Every method should be included in a ``toctree`` in ``api.rst``, else Sphinx will emit a warning.
+- Our API documentation in ``doc/api.rst`` houses the auto-generated documentation from the docstrings.
+Every method should be included in ``api.rst``, else Sphinx will emit a warning.

 Building the documentation